-Economic conditions can also affect residential demand as job growth and population growth in PGE's service territory have led to customer growth.
-The COVID-19 pandemic introduced additional behavioral patterns that reflected the shift that occurred with respect to hybrid work schedules as residential customers spend more time at home.
-Residential demand is also impacted by energy efficiency measures and increased rooftop solar penetration in the service territory; however, the Company's decoupling mechanism was intended to mitigate the financial effects of such measures.
-For further information regarding the decoupling mechanism, see "Decoupling" among the Regulatory Matters in the Overview section of Item 7.-"Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Economic conditions can also affect residential demand as job growth and population increases in PGE's service territory have led to customer growth.
+The COVID-19 pandemic introduced additional behavioral patterns that reflected the shift that occurred with respect to hybrid work schedules as residential customers spent more time at home, the impact of which has largely normalized in the last few years.
+Residential demand is also impacted by energy efficiency measures and increased rooftop solar penetration in the service territory.

 Commercial customers consist of non-residential customers who accept energy deliveries at voltages equivalent to those delivered to residential customers.
 This customer class includes most businesses, small industrial companies, and public street and highway lighting accounts.
 The Company's commercial customer demand is somewhat less susceptible to weather conditions than residential customer demand.
 Economic conditions and fluctuations in total employment in the region can be indicative of changes in energy demand from commercial customers.
-Energy efficiency measures also impact commercial demand, as measures have focused on the commercial sector in recent years, although the Company's decoupling mechanism was intended to partially mitigate the financial effects of such measures.
-For further information regarding the decoupling mechanism, see "Decoupling" among the Regulatory Matters in the Overview section of Item 7.-"Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Energy efficiency measures also impact commercial demand, as measures have focused on the commercial sector in recent years.

 Industrial customers consist of non-residential customers who accept delivery at higher voltages than commercial customers.
 Demand from industrial customers is primarily driven by economic conditions, with weather having limited impact on this customer class.
+Strength in the high-tech manufacturing and digital service sector, along with new data center facilities coming online, continue to place upward pressure on deliveries to industrial customers.
+Favorable tax policies, both State and Federal, and connectivity both locally and to overseas markets via the transpacific cable have led to strong data center development in PGE's service area.

 Customer Choice Programs-In addition to standard cost-of-service pricing, the Company offers different pricing options.
 Under cost-of-service pricing, residential and small commercial customers may select portfolio options from PGE that include time-of-use and renewable resource pricing.
+The Company also offers various energy shifting programs like Peak Time Rebates, Smart Thermostat, Time of Day, and Smart Charging, all of which enable PGE to safely reduce power use on the system during peak demand.

-Pricing options other than cost-of-service are available to certain commercial and industrial customers for a oneyear period, including daily market index-based pricing under which the Company provides the electricity, and Direct Access, whereby customers purchase electricity directly from an ESS.
+Pricing options other than cost-of-service are available to certain commercial and industrial customers for a one-year period, including daily market index-based pricing under which the Company provides the electricity, and Direct Access, whereby customers purchase electricity directly from an ESS.

 PGE receives revenue from Direct Access customers only for the transmission and delivery of the volume of electricity delivered, along with fixed transition adjustments intended to mitigate the shifting of excess charges to the Company's cost-of-service customers.
 Certain large commercial and industrial customers may elect a fixed three-year or a minimum five-year term, to be served either by an ESS, or by the Company under the daily market index-based price option.
-Participation in the fixed three-year and minimum five-year opt-out programs for existing and planned load is capped at 300 average megawatts (MWa) in aggregate.
+Participation in the fixed three-year and minimum five-year opt-out programs for existing and planned load is capped at 300 average megawatts in aggregate.

-In 2020, the OPUC issued an order that required PGE to begin offering, to eligible customers, enrollment in the New Large Load Direct Access program, which is capped at 119 MWa in total, for unplanned, large, new loads and large load growth at existing sites.
+PGE is also required to offer to eligible customers, enrollment in the New Large Load Direct Access program, which is capped at 119 average megawatts in total, for unplanned, large, new loads and large load growth at existing sites.